 The video rack includes playback and recording devices for a variety of analog and digital formats, including VHS/S-VHS and PAL/SECAM videotapes, laserdiscs, miniDV/DVCAM, and DVDs.
 Video from these sources can be electronically enhanced before being routed to two editing computers where the video can be digitized and edited using iMovie, Final Cut Express or Final Cut Pro.
 The video can then be compressed to QuickTime, MPEG2 or MPEG4 for campus delivery from our video servers, recorded back to videotape, or made into DVDs using iDVD or DVD Studio Pro.

 To support Internet2 (I2) activities, the DSCC is equipped with a videoconferencing unit, live video encoding and transmission equipment (including High Definition), an Access Grid node, and enough bandwidth to simultaneously transmit and receive two DVD-quality video streams.
 I2 activities can now be supported in some classrooms in Blaustein, please ask for details.

 The Instructional Technology Team provides advice on and supports the use of Web 2.0 technologies, such as podcasting, screencasting, wikis, blogs, YouTube and other user-centered emerging technologies.
 Please contact Michael Dreimiller or Lyndsay Bratton if you would like to explore these content management environments.

 Instruction and support on the use of the equipment and technology in the DSCC is provided as needed throughout production.
 Faculty, academic departments, or student employees working for faculty can be trained and supported in the use of the DSCC facilities.

 A student assistant is employed part-time in the DSCC and may be available to work on digitization projects.

-All DSCC computers are automatically backed up nightly, and completed projects are archived for future use to a 7 terabyte RAID5 system off-site.
+All DSCC computers are automatically backed up nightly, and completed projects are archived for future use.